Frequently Asked Questions

 4. What does the Settlement provide?

-The State of Hawai'i agreed to create a $328 million Settlement Fund for the Class Members.
+The State of Hawai'i created a $328 million Settlement Fund for the Class Members.

 Additionally, the attorneys who brought this lawsuit asked the Court to award attorneys’ fees between eight percent (8%) and twelve percent (12%) of the Settlement Fund for the substantial time, expense, and effort spent investigating the facts, litigating the case, and negotiating the Settlement, over more than 22 years.
 The Class Representatives also applied to the Court for a payment of up to $25,000 for their time, effort, and service in this matter.